-- 1) Buy a lever arch file with dividers. - 2) Make sure that you have a well-stocked pencil case. - 3) Buy some hole-punched A4 paper that you will be able to easily file in your folder.
+- 1) If you are already an RMGS student, enrol yourself on the Year 12 Spanish Moodle course.

+If you are planning to join the school at the start of Year 12, you will be able to do this later.
+For the time being, the files you need should be available on the website. - 2) Buy a lever arch file with dividers and make sure that you have a well-stocked pencil case.
 If this is difficult for financial reasons, don't worry: just speak to a Spanish teacher about it and we will do our best to help.